DR WILLIAM MOONEY

 He established a clinic in Darwin which had significant Indigenous patients throughput.
 He also travelled to Tennent Creek and Katherine during this time.

-Dr Mooney has recently become involved in the ATSI (Aboriginal Torres Strait Island) ENT committee which involves frequent meetings, research and visits to regional communities and clinics.
+Dr Mooney has been involved in the NICENT (National Indigenous Coordination of ENT surgeons) committee which involves frequent meetings, research and visits to regional communities and clinics.
 He regularly visits clinics in Forster and Taree, as well as Tamworth and Inverell.

 Ear disease is a significant issue for indigenous children as it further disadvantages them in many aspects of their life.
 Deafness associated with recurrent infections can make school a challenge.
 Early active treatment of ear disease can make a massive difference in the lives of these patients.